 Breed: Select beef cattle – not dairy.
 English breeds like Angus and Hereford are best with little to no Brahma influence.
 A medium frame or bone structure is better than a larger frame structure because they will mature earlier and be more efficient on grass.

 Harvest: A medium frame steer matures at approximately 850 pounds.
 Then, in addition to continuing to grow muscle, they will start adding marbling and fat.
 Note that fat in grass-fed beef is very healthy as this is where nutrients are stored to be used in leaner times.
 The last place you see fat collect is around the tailbone.
-This is one of the best indications the animal is ready for harvest.
+When the animal is "finished" you will see a full brisket.

 However, it is NOT just about the age or weight as much as it is about the fat.
-The biggest mistake most grass-fed beef farmers make is not letting their cattle get fat enough.
+The biggest mistake most grass-fed beef farmers make is not letting their cattle mature in age and get fat enough.
 And, that requires good forage and time.

 Forage: According to Mark Schatzker in his book “Steak,” the best tasting steak came from beef fed a diverse forage diet.
 This is totally opposite from the monoculture pastures that most cattle graze.
 As you may guess, each plant type offers different nutrient and flavor qualities that the cow consumes as they graze.
 That is why our pastures include grasses, legumes, and broadleaf forage species.
 Also, forage diversity helps build soil health.
 A win-win-win!